 When I first was learning how to make latkes, I was taught to press the potato shreds against a colander to draw out excess moisture into a bowl below.
 The starch collects at the bottom of the bowl, and after the water is drained off, it can be added to the latke mix.
 It's a neat trick.*

 Except pressing water out of potatoes by hand is reminiscent of Moses being asked to summon forth water from a stone.
-But where Moses had a staff and God on his side, I just have two pasty arms and weak biceps.
+But where Moses had a staff and god on his side, I just have two pasty arms and weak biceps.
 Draining by hand takes forever, and when you're done it feels like you lost an arm wrestling match to a potato.

 *Okay, so the Greatest Latke Trick of All Time is more of a corollary.
 But who's keeping score?

 After a couple minutes, the drained water will separate into a brown murky pool over a bed of pale, already-hydrated potato starch, which you can use for all sorts of fun science experiments.
-Or, once you drain off the water, add to your potatoes and onions along with eggs, a hefty dose of salt, and just enough matzo meal to give the mix body.
-It should be firm enough to form patties that you can pass from hand to hand.
+Or, once you drain off the water, add it to your potatoes and onions along with eggs, a hefty dose of salt, and just enough matzo meal to give the mix body.
+The mixture should be firm enough to form patties that you can pass from hand to hand.

 I set up two skillets at a time with enough oil to come halfway up the latke.
 You want to fry them fairly hot; there's little risk of them overcooking.
-I don't bother taking the oil's temperature, but I heat it on medium high for several minutes before I begin frying.
+I don't bother taking the oil's temperature, but I heat it on medium-high for several minutes before I begin frying.
 Put a stray shred of potato in the oil.
 If it bubbles vigorously within a second, your oil is ready to go.

 But before you begin frying, make a tiny test latke to check for seasoning.
 There's nothing more disappointing than an underseasoned latke, and while you can make your latke mix by sight and feel, proper salting can only come from a taste.
 You probably need more salt than you think, and this test latke will help keep hungry mouths at bay.